kaugm/mmwm/README.md

 2. Copy `colors-mmwm.h` to `$HOME/.config/wal/templates/`
 3. Run `wal` and check if `colors-mmwm.h` was generated in `$HOME/.cache/wal/`
 4. You can change the specific colors you want for the focused / unfocused borders by modifying `.../templates/colors-mmwm.h`
-5. Window borders will be updated on the next _action_ after `wal` is run, _ex. opening a new window_
+5. Window borders can be updated with MOD4+u or by calling the update_colors function

 Usage
 -----